Tuesday 14 April at 10am

-Our mindfulness practitioner, Phil Startin, will provide information on our specially designed mindfulness course for those living with MS, along with guiding a short practice together.
-He will signpost you to useful resources guiding you where to go next, including letting you know more about our full MBSR eight-week course and our shorter four-week courses.
+Our mindfulness practitioner, Phil Startin, will guide a short mindfulness practice and provide details on our specially designed courses for people with MS. He will also share useful resources and explain how to continue your mindfulness journey, including our full eight-week MBSR course and shorter four-week courses.

 Weeks 1 – 3 Beginning to practice and developing awareness